-Main Roads Western Australia (MRWA) proposes to widen the seal of the North West Coastal Highway (NWCH) to allow for increased traffic flow.
+Main Roads Western Australia (MRWA) proposes to widen the seal of the North West Coastal Highway (NWCH) between Carnarvon and Nanutarra to allow for increased traffic flow.
 To undertake these works considerable road building material needs to be sourced.

 The proposed locations of the Material Pits will take place at the following: